ricklove/TutorialEngine/TutorialEngine/Lessons/Sample.md

 - The Unity API gives us a transform.Translate function that lets us move an object.

 - First we need to get the player's input.
-- Look in the editor and find the comment where we will enter code:

 // The File section will select the file and method of concern